 We’re delighted to celebrate all we’ve achieved for women in the last ten years.
 We have:

-But we need your help to make waves for women over the next ten years.
+But we need your help to keep changing the story for women over the next ten years.
 We choose now to strengthen our resolve, giving what we can to bring change for women in the next decade.
 You can help us ensure that church communities are places where women are safe and thrive.